gilaattila95/gilaattila95/README.md

 # Hi there, I'm Attila 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Junior Software Developer and working as a DevOps Engineer!!

 - 🌱 I’m currently learning Python :snake: